pythops/kudu/README.md

 ##### Q: KVM shows Disabled or Unavailable.

-Make sure the `kvm` kernel module is loaded if you are have Intel/AMD processor.
+Make sure the `kvm` kernel module is loaded if you have Intel/AMD processor.

-if you run `kudu` as regular user, make sure your user belongs to `kvm` group.
+if you run `kudu` as regular user, make sure your user belongs to `kvm` group. otherwise run `kudu` with sudo.

+`kudu` still runs fine even if kvm is not available.

 ## Contributing